 However, it is still possible to make money in the commodity business as a broker, in some cases by raising money for fund managers.
 There is still a thriving business for physical brokers who arrange transactions between producers and consumers around the world.
 These businesspeople tend to be experts in a particular commodity and use their vast network of contacts and knowledge to profit from arranging physical transactions around the world.
 The commodity business has transitioned over the past years, but there are always opportunities for knowledgeable professionals who understand the markets and have contacts.
 Those starting out in the business would do well to apprentice under a seasoned mentor who is a commodity broker or professional involved in some aspect of the business.
 Like in any discipline, hard work and competency usually result in rewards for those who persevere.

-If you wish to become a successful commodities broker, there are many online study courses for the series three exam that will familiarize you with the ins and outs of the business.
+If you wish to become a successful commodity broker, there are many online study courses for the Series 3 exam that will familiarize you with the ins and outs of the business.
 However, the best way to learn this exciting and fast-paced business is to apprentice under an experienced professional who already has years of experience.
-Commodities brokerage can be a lucrative business but the rewards tend to flow to the most knowledgeable and competent brokers with a track record of success.
-Successful and well-compensated commodities broker often gets new customers by recommendations from current contracts who profit from their experience.
+Commodity brokerage can be a lucrative business, but the rewards tend to flow to the most knowledgeable and competent brokers with a track record of success.
+A successful and well-compensated commodity broker often gets new customers by recommendations from current contracts who profit from their experience.